fenago/oracle19c-administration/md/Lab_28.md

 Oracle Data Pump Import tool example
 ------------------------------------

-We will load the dump file set exported in the [Data Pump Export tutorial] for the demonstration.
+We will load the dump file set exported in the `Data Pump Export lab` for the demonstration.

 ![Oracle expdp output](./images/Oracle-expdp-output.png)